Cross effects and calculus in an unbased setting: Prerequisites

 Since $A\coprod_A A = A$, $A\coprod_A Y = Y$ and $X\coprod_A A = X$, the diagram is the diagram which defines the coproduct in $\Cf$.
 In particular, it is homotopy cocartesian, as defined below. \end{ex}

 More generally, we are interested in $n$-cubes that are pullbacks or pushouts up to homotopy.
 In particular, we use the notions of homotopy cartesian and cocartesian diagrams introduced in \cite{G2}.
-To define these terms, we let $P_0({\bf n})$ be the full subcategory of $P({\bf n})$ determined by the non-empty subsets of ${\bf n}$ and $P_1({\bf n})$ be the full subcategory of $P({\bf n})$ determined by the subsets other than ${\bf n}$ itself. \begin{defn} Let $\chi $ be an $n$-cubical diagram in a model category ${\sc D}$. \begin{itemize} \item We say that $\chi$ is {homotopy cartesian} if the map from the initial vertex $\chi ({\emptyset})$ to $ {\rm holim}_{S\in P_0({\bf n})}\chi (S)$ is a weak equivalence. \item We say that $\chi$ is {homotopy cocartesian} if the map from\\ ${\rm hocolim}_{S\in P_1({\bf n})} \chi(S)$ to the terminal vertex $ \chi ({\bf n})$ is a weak equivalence. \item We say that $\chi$ is {strongly homotopy cocartesian} if each of its $2$-faces is homotopy cocartesian. \end{itemize} \end{defn} Following \cite{G2} we generally omit the term ``homotopy" when speaking of these types of diagrams.
+To define these terms, we let $\P_0({\bf n})$ be the full subcategory of $\P({\bf n})$ determined by the non-empty subsets of ${\bf n}$ and $\P_1({\bf n})$ be the full subcategory of $\P({\bf n})$ determined by the subsets other than ${\bf n}$ itself. \begin{defn} Let $\chi $ be an $n$-cubical diagram in a model category ${\sc D}$. \begin{itemize}

-It is often convenient to measure how cartesian a diagram is by examining the total fiber of the diagram.